 How To Measure Blood Sugar level after 30 minutes Of eating

-In healthy people, the measurement of blood glucose usually includes in any blood or urine test.
-Especially when it comes to obese people, over 50 years of age, or in those who have been diagnosed with high blood pressure or hypercholesterolemia.
+In healthy people, the measurement of blood glucose is usually included in any blood or urine test.
+Especially when it comes to obese people, over 50 years of age, or those who have been diagnosed with high blood pressure or hypercholesterolemia.

 In both cases, blood and urine samples should obtain on an empty stomach.
 In the case of people already diagnosed with diabetes, they should proceed every morning when they get up.